Are massage guns a gimmick?

 Most “consumer” massagers and massage guns have a top speed of about 3000 rpm, but do not deliver the quantity of vibrations a professional machine does.
 This is because:

 As an example our factory sent us a sample of a very well known brand of massager.
 Like most, this came with a collection of cheap plastic gimmick heads so we glued on a flat head from a General Purpose Massager to test it.
-By comparison with the professional machine the vibrations felt very week.
-You felt like you needed to push in a bit to help it.
+By comparison with the professional machine the vibrations felt very weak.
+It felt like you needed to push in a bit to help it.

-Examining this machine we found that it had a low power motor, and the head only went up and down a very small amount which “buzzed” the surface but did not transmit significant amounts of vibration.
+Examining this machine we found that it had a low power motor, and the head only went up and down a very small amount which meant it “buzzed” the surface but did not transmit significant amounts of vibration.

 The maximum speed of these types of machine is usually around 3000 rpm which is the best therapeutic speed, and because of their low vibration output they are usually easily tolerated.
 To get the maximum therapeutic benefits you would usually use these machines at maximum power, or very close to it.

 “Professional” massage guns are able to drive their heads into your muscles up to 16mm.
 This is a big problem because you can do tremendous damage driving something 16 mm into your muscles 50 times a second (the ideal frequency for therapeutic vibrations).
-A report in a scientific journal discusses a case where someone nearly died from internal bleeding following using a massage gun (3).

 DrGraeme massagers were originally built by Dr Graeme for use in his clinic, and to prescribe to his patients for additional self use at home.
 Now these are used by colleagues and other professionals for similar purposes.
 If you are a professional and wish to know more about this therapy, or possibly get a sample massager to trial please check out our practitioner page.